lammps/lammps/doc/src/set.rst

    such as the molecule ID, then the floating point value is truncated to its integer portion, e.g. a value of 2.6 would become 2.

-.. versionchanged:: TBD
+.. versionchanged:: 28Mar2023

-   Support for type labels was added for
+   Support for type labels was added for setting atom, bond, angle, dihedral, and improper types

 Keyword *type* sets the atom type or atom type label for all selected atoms.
 For atom type, specified value must be from 1 to ntypes, where ntypes was set